Federal Employees Are ‘Shocked, Stunned & Irate’ After NOAA Defends Donald Trump’s Alabama Claims

 — Adrienne LaFrance (@AdrienneLaF) September 7, 2019

-The president has continued to insist that he was correct in stating that Hurricane Dorian, claiming as recently as Friday on Twitter that the storm had been forecasted to reach Alabama.
+The president has continued to insist that he was correct in his statements on Hurricane Dorian, claiming as recently as Friday on Twitter that the storm had been forecast to reach Alabama.